p6hjanaba/Hake/README.md

 #### Authors
 Kristian Talviste, Ea Rist, Annika Antsman, Henrik Romanenkov

-#### As Our server is having some problems, the project demo can only be checked out currently on a local machine.
+#### As Our server is having some problems, the project demo can only be checked out currently on a local machine and Spotify is limiting developing only to Premium users.

 ## Idea
 Everything starts from a simple app that generates values based on your music.
 These values are changing while music plays, thus generating a cool and personalized picture for your incoming calls.
 Depending on your ringtone, the color mood is set.